keshavrathinavel/GitOps-Delivery-Practices-Workshop/README.md

 # GitOps and CloudSecOps Workshop

-A hands-on workshop for building a secure, multi-environment platform using GitOps principles with ArgoCD, Crossplane, and Vault.
+A hands-on workshop for building a multi-environment platform using GitOps principles with ArgoCD and Kubernetes.

 ## Overview

 This workshop demonstrates how to set up a complete GitOps environment locally using:

 - **ArgoCD** - GitOps continuous delivery tool
-- **Crossplane** - Cloud-native control plane for infrastructure
 - **Kubernetes** - Container orchestration platform
 - **Kustomize** - Kubernetes native configuration management
+- **PostgreSQL** - Database for self-healing demonstrations

 ## Prerequisites